devopsacademyau/academy/classes/03class/docker/README.md

 - We should know how to run a container
 - We should know how to create a new container image
 - We should be able to access the service being served from a container running on our local machine
-- We should know what is ECS and what its used for
+- We should know what is ECS and its purpose
-- We should know what is ECR and how we pull and push images to it
+- We should know what is ECR and how we pull and push images from/to it